arctarus44/canopsis/sources/python/schema/doc/ed__migration.rst

 Migration
 =========

-This document describes how use the solution to the interopérability problem
+This document describes how to use the solution to the interoperability problem

 .. contents::
    :depth: 3